ucsd-cse231-s22/chocopy-wasm-compiler-A/designs/closures-design.md

 lambda_$123()
 ```

-Callables are nullable because we want to define variables without
-immediately initializing it to a lambda.
-Calling a null function results
-in a runtime error.
-We will represent null callables as zeros, which
-is the same way we represent null objects.
+Callables are nullable because we may want to store a function reference without creating a dummy lambda in the declaration.
+Calling a `None` function results in a runtime error.
+We will represent `None` callables as zeros, which is the same way we represent `None` objects.

 ---

 ## Handling captured variables

-Nested functions have `parent` fields that reference the function
-that contains it (one level up), and writes to fields of parent objects
-carry reference semantics, getting desired `nonlocal` behavior.
+Nested functions have `parent` fields that reference the function that contains it (one level up), and writes to fields of parent objects carry reference semantics, getting desired `nonlocal` behavior.

 ```python
 def f(x: int) -> int: